Highfivery/zero-spam-for-wordpress/readme.txt

 == Frequently Asked Questions ==

+= Does WordPress Zero Spam block user IPs? =

+*Not by itself.* WordPress Zero Spam does not block IP addresses by itself.
+Visitors that are getting blocked have either been manually blocked by the site admin or appear in one of the IP blacklist like [Stop Forum Spam](https://www.stopforumspam.com/), [Project Honeypot](https://www.projecthoneypot.org/), or the [Zero Spam IP database](https://www.zerospam.org).

+If a legitimate user is getting blocked, check the Log (Admin > Dashboard > Zero Spam > Log) to get further details why they were blocked.
+You can adjust how strict the 3rd-party blacklist checks are or disable those if you find that your users are prone to being flagged as spam/malicious.

 = Does WordPress Zero Spam check Jetpack comments? =

 **No.** WordPress Zero Spam is unable to integrate Jetpack.
 For more information, see [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments).